 - May use a Pre-Develop functional analysis, which is expanded in study to meet any unique project features.

 - After ranking, the alternative solutions are developed just far enough to validate and generate costs.
 Additional design effort necessary to address acceptance and implementation decisions questions or concerns and the full design is accomplished by the project design staff.

-- Alternative Value Analysis (AVA) (A Practical Design Review with functional analysis).
+- Alternative Value Analysis (AVA).
 An abbreviated, yet thorough, analysis conducted quickly (anywhere from 2 hours to 3 days, commensurate with the complexity of the project) at any stage from conceptual to final plans, which is led by the PM, the Design Liaison Engineer or the DVEC.
 An abbreviated VE report is prepared.
 The report should contain at a minimum, the participants, all identified alternatives, the accepted alternatives and an estimate of any cost savings associated with the alternatives.